School Technology Grant Enables Student Education to Blossom via 1:1 Initiative

 Little Rock School District’s (LRSD) main focus is college preparation for its 25,000 students.
 With 3,700 faculty at 50 schools, LRSD offers the most Advanced Placement (AP) and Pre-AP courses in the state.
 LRSD also pursues a 1:1 initiative, meaning they strive to match each student with a computer.
 Project Lead the Way (PLTW) is a nonprofit organization that aims to provide K-12 schools with top-notch STEM curriculum.
-To aid in more effective learning, PLTW awards grants for schools to purchase computer hardware and software.
-When LRSD became a recipient of a PLTW grant, they turned to Logical Front to help them optimize their funding.
+To aid in more effective learning, PLTW grants are awarded to schools to purchase computer hardware and software.
+When LRSD became a recipient of a PLTW grant, they turned to Logical Front to help them maximize their funding.

 Old Tech Falling Behind